Updated: Feb 27, 2021

-For this episode of the podcast Ceil DiGuglielmo and Susan Woodcock asked members of the Workroom and Accountability Mentoring Group for their questions about custom draperies.
+For this episode of the podcast Ceil DiGuglielmo and Susan Woodcock asked members of the Workroom and Accountability Mentoring Group for their questions about sewing custom drapes.
 There were so many great questions!

 You can listen to the podcast here: Episode 39 Drapery Q & A